 Some of the collection is exhibited at the Autry in Griffith Park, but part of the collection remains at the original Southwest Museum of the American Indian in Mount Washington, which is only open on Saturdays.
 The Autry also has an ongoing theater program, Native Voices, that focuses on works by Native American playwrights that are staged in a small on-site theater.
 The Autry holds an American Indian Arts Marketplace each November.

 Santa Ana, CA 92706

-The Bowers Museum in Santa Ana has a collection of over 24,000 Native American objects including basketry, pottery, beadwork, stone and shell tools, weapons and jewelry.
-The largest part of the collection is from the Southwest, but there are prehistoric to modern artifacts from across the US.
+The Bowers Museum in Santa Ana has a collection of more than 24,000 Native American objects including basketry, pottery, beadwork, stone and shell tools, weapons, and jewelry.
+The largest part of the collection is from the Southwest, but there are prehistoric to modern artifacts from across the United States.

 03 of 12